-Dear Mr. Roberts and Mr. Montgomery;
+Dear Mr. Roberts and Mr. Montgomery,

 On behalf of the Prevention Review Council (PRC), I am pleased to provide the PRC's recommendations for CPRIT Prevention grant awards.
-The PRC met on October 24, 2017 to consider the applications submitted to CPRIT under the Dissemination request for applications for Dissemination cycle 18.1.
-The PRC reviewed four applications.
+The PRC met on April 3, 2018, to consider the applications submitted to CPRIT under the Dissemination request for applications for Dissemination cycle 18.3.
+The PRC reviewed one application.

-The PRC recommends one application, PP180063, for funding this cycle.
-The recommended funding amount and the overall evaluation score are provided on the attached document There were no recommended changes to the funding amounts, goals, timelines, or project objectives requested.
+The PRC recommends one dissemination application, PP180110, for funding this cycle.
+The recommended funding amount and the overall evaluation score are provided on the attached document.
+There were no recommended changes to the funding amount, goals, timelines, or project objectives requested.

-Our recommendations meet the PRC's standards for grant award funding of projects that are evidence-based, deliver programs or services to underserved populations, and focus on primary, secondary or tertiary prevention.
-In making these recommendations the PRC considered the available funding, the composition of the current portfolio, and the programmatic priorities in the RFA which include potential for impact and return on investment, geographic distribution, cancer type and type of program.
+In making this recommendation the PRC considered the available funding, the composition of the current portfolio and the programmatic priorities in the RFA.
 The recommended project addresses one or more of the Prevention Program priorities.